avalon60/OraTAPI/README.md

 - List existing connections with decrypted credentials

 The Add and Update options cause the `conn_mgr` to enter an interactive dialog mode.

+When creating or editing a saved connection, you may optionally provide a wallet ZIP path.
+OraTAPI extracts the wallet to a temporary directory at runtime and uses the aliases from that wallet's `tnsnames.ora`.

 Synopsis: